yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/dual_space.md

 # Dual Space

-Any vector space $V$ has a corresponding dual vector space (or just dual space for short) consisting of all linear forms on $V$, together with the vector space structure of pointwise addition and scalar multiplication by constants.
+Any vector space $V$ has a corresponding dual vector space (or just dual space for short) consisting of all linear forms on $V$, together with the vector space structure of point-wise addition and scalar multiplication by constants.

 Given any vector space $V$ over a field $F$,the (algebraic) dual space $V^*$ is defined as the set of all linear maps $\varphi : V \rightarrow F$.
 There exist the below mappings given the nature of linearity.
 $$